willmorrison1/daRt/README.md

 ### Memory management

-'getData()' loads all data to memory which is problematic when loading many files.
-In this section, a relatively large dataset is loaded in two ways.
-Option one uses the default 'getData()' to load all data at once, whereas Option 2 offers a solution to process data with a much smaller memory footprint.
+‘getData()’ loads all data to memory which is problematic when loading many large files.
+This section demonstrates memory management when loading a relatively large set of files.
+The files are loaded in two
+ways: Option 1 uses the default ‘getData()’ to load all data at once, whereas Option 2 offers a solution to process data with a much smaller memory footprint.

 #### Option 1: Load data all at once

 Load all radiative budget products at once into memory and take the mean of each horizontal layer.

 ``` r
 sF <- simulationFilter(product = "rb3D",